Emulation of stochastic simulators using generalized lambda models: Application examples

 For quantitative comparisons, \Cref{fig:GBM_WS} summarizes the error measure \cref{eq:Rlevel1} with respect to the size of experimental design.
 The accuracy of the oracle normal approximation is also reported (black dashed line).
-This error is only due to model misspecifications because we use the true mean and variance ( however the true response distribution is lognormal).
+This error is only due to model misspecifications because we use the true mean and variance (however, the true response distribution is lognormal).
+The GP approach performs rather poorly and converges to the oracle normal approximation when the number of points in the experimental design increases.
+This means that it can accurately estimate the mean and variance functions for large data sets.
+However, due to the limitation of the Gaussian assumption, GP cannot further decrease the error.
 The average error of GLaMs built on $N=500$ model runs are smaller than that of the normal approximation.
-For $N>500$, GLaMs clearly provide more accurate results.The accuracy of the oracle normal approximation is also reported (black dashed line).
-This error is only due to model misspecifications because we use the true mean and variance ( however the true response distribution is lognormal).
-The average error of GLaMs built on $N=500$ model runs are smaller than that of the normal approximation.
 For $N>500$, GLaMs clearly provide more accurate results.
 KCDEs show a slow rate of convergence even in this example of dimension two.
 In contrast, GLaMs reveal high efficiency with a faster decrease of the errors.
-In terms of the average error, GLaMs outperforms KCDEs for all sizes of experimental design.
-Furthermore, GLaMs yield an average error near $0.1$ for $N=1,000$, which can be hardly achieved by KCDEs even with four times more model runs.
+In terms of the average error, GLaMs outperform KCDEs for all sizes of experimental design.
+Furthermore, GLaMs yield an average error near $0.1$ for $N=1{,}000$, which can be hardly achieved by KCDEs even with four times more model runs.